ndevasia/annoying-1e-bot/README.md

 - !fuck: spawns the ratshit batshit copypasta
 - !dvd: spawns the THIS IS NOT A DVD copypasta
 - anything with the word 'sex' in it: spawns DID SOMEBODY SAY SEX?!?!?!
+- typing in 'the last ship' plays The Last Ship using The Last Ship Bot if you happen to be in a voice channel

 NOTE: The current private key in auth.json will NOT work.
 Only I have the correct one.
 If you want to make edits, make them in bot.js and push them, and I'll pull those to my local repo.